Slovakia Country Summary

 Economy

-Slovakia is a small, open, export-oriented economy with a population of 5.4 million, having joined the EU in 2004 and the Eurozone in 2009.
+Slovakia has a small, open, export-oriented economy with a population of 5.4 million, characterized by its membership in the EU and Eurozone.
 The country experienced a GDP growth of 4.3 percent in 2018, driven by export growth and domestic consumption, while maintaining the lowest unemployment rate in its history.
-Despite challenges such as a lack of investment in innovation and high perceptions of corruption, Slovakia remains an attractive destination for foreign direct investment, particularly in the automotive and manufacturing sectors.
+Despite challenges such as a lack of investment in innovation and an inefficient judiciary, Slovakia remains an attractive destination for foreign direct investment, particularly in the automotive and manufacturing sectors.

 Buy Full Slovakia Report